Article I: Name and Object

 Dues may be adjusted by the Executive Council as deemed necessary and appropriate.

 Article VI: Website and Bibliography

 The website will continue as launched, will incorporate new material on the activities of the Society as appropriate, and will archive previous year’s activities annually.
 Members may request inclusion of activities, notices, publications, or photographs on the website by sending information to the Webmaster.
-The website shall be updated a minimum of twice annually.
-The current address of the website is: http://blogs.shu.edu/glaspellsociety/
+The current address of the website is: https://blogs.shu.edu/glaspellsociety/

 This should only be changed should the institutional host for the website be changed.